alexgubanow/icu/docs/userguide/icu4c/build.md

 *   Since z/OS UNIX does not support using the mmap() function over NFS, it is recommended that you build ICU on a local filesystem.
 Once ICU has been built, you should not have this problem while using ICU when the data library has been built as a shared library, which is this is the default setting.
 *   Encoding considerations: The source code assumes that it is compiled with codepage ibm-1047 (to be exact, the z/OS UNIX variant of it).
 The pax command converts all of the source code files from ASCII to codepage ibm-1047 (z/OS UNIX) EBCDIC.
 However, some files are binary files and must not be converted, or must be converted back to their original state.
 You can use the [unpax-icu.sh](https://github.com/unicode-org/icu/blob/main/icu4c/as_is/os390/unpax-icu.sh) script to do this for you automatically.
 It will unpackage the tar file and convert all the necessary files for you automatically.
 *   z/OS supports both native S/390 hexadecimal floating point and (with OS/390 2.6 and later) IEEE 754 binary floating point.
 This is a compile time option.
 Applications built with IEEE should use ICU DLLs that are built with IEEE (and vice versa).
 The environment variable ICU_IS_NOT_IEEE754=1 will disable IEEE floating point support on z/OS and use the native hexadecimal floating point.
 By default, ICU is built with IEEE 754 support.
 Native hexadecimal floating point support is sufficient for codepage conversion, resource bundle and UnicodeString operations, but the Format APIs require IEEE binary floating point.
-*   IBM Open XL C/C++ 2.1 for z/OS (or later) shall be used for z/OS build ICU, while IBM XL C/C++ for z/OS does not support C++17 and can only build up to ICU v58.
+*   Use IBM Open XL C/C++ 2.1 for z/OS (or later) for z/OS build of ICU library.
+IBM XL C/C++ for z/OS does not support C++17 and can only build up to ICU v58.

-When building ICU data, following environment variables shall be set:
+When building ICU data, you might need to set the following environment variables:

 ```
 export _ENCODE_FILE_NEW=IBM-1047